roberto1tamas/invoice-app/README.md

   - [x] Random user profile image assigned to each new demo user.
   - [x] All the data is stored and synced with Supabase Database (PostgreSQL).
 - [x] React Hook Form for form management.
+- [x] Used Faker library to generate invoice data for form fields when user click -Insert random data- button.
 - [x] Dark mode.

 ## Run it locally?